mnot/I-D/draft-nottingham-http-structure-retrofit.md

 SF-ETag: "abcdef"; w=?1
 ~~~

-If-None-Match is a list of the structure described above.
+If-None-Match's field value can be represented as SF-INM, which is a List of the structure described above.

-* If-None-Match - SF-INM

 For example: